War profiteering: Politicians

 Political figures taking bribes and favors from corporations involved with war production have been called war profiteers.
 Abraham Lincoln's first Secretary of War, Simon Cameron, was forced to resign in early 1862 after charges of corruption relating to war contracts.
 In 1947, Kentucky congressman Andrew J. May, Chairman of the powerful Committee on Military Affairs, was convicted for taking bribes in exchange for war contracts.
-In 1953 the United States began a covert mission to overthrow the Guatemalan government under Jacobo Arbenez.
+In 1953, the United States began a covert mission to overthrow the Guatemalan government under Jacobo Arbenez.
 The process began with the United States labeling the government of Guatemala as a communist government.
 According to William Blum the reason for the United States’ intervention into Guatemala is that it was pushed by lobbyist from the United Fruit Company.
 The United Fruit Company had significant holdings within Guatemala and when the government decided to compete with the company this would not be accepted.
 Numerous officials such as President Eisenhower's Under-Secretary of State (and formerly director of the CIA) Walter Bedell Smith was a candidate for an executive position in the company while at the same time he was helping to plan the intervention.
 This coup was successful and the United Fruit Company was able to keep its holdings within Guatemala thus ensuring its profits were secure.
 This is typical of the sort of engagements that the U.S became involved in during the cold war that resulted in war profiteering.

 Modern-day war profiteering among politicians has increased with the recent wars in Iraq and Afghanistan.
 According to an article by USA Today in 2011 the top 100 largest contractors sold 410 billion dollars’ worth of arms and services.
 Within this massive expense of services has evolved what is called the revolving door.
 This revolving door has not differentiated between the two political parties.
 An example of this revolving door is the case of William J. Lynn III.
 In 2010 he was confirmed to serve as the number two man in the Pentagon after he worked as a lobbyist for Raytheon.
 This example shows the process of a person joining the government, then being hired as a lobbyist, and back to government.
-The revolving door is still in existence to this day.
+In the UK there are some restrictions on the jobs ex-politicians can take, and similar rules, although less extensive, apply to senior civil servants.